openshift-knative/serverless-operator/docs/sops/serverless-controller-knative-up.md

 This should result in new pods getting deployed, attempt step (5) again and see if the pods achieve running state.

-8. If the problem persists, capture the logs and escalate to OpenShift Serverless engineering team.
+8. If the problem persists, capture the logs and escalate to OpenShift Serverless engineering team with a Knative ["must-gather"](https://github.com/openshift-knative/must-gather) dump.